-- 6.1 The planning documents that contain the relevant legislation set out for planning control consultation powers are set out below: - The Town and Country Planning (General Development Procedure Order) (1995) - Circular 15/92 Publicity for Planning Applications - The Town and Country Planning Environmental Impact Assessment Regulations 1999 - The Town and Country Planning (Major infrastructure Project Inquires Procedure) (England) Rules 2004 - 6.
+- 6. 1 The legislation setting out planning control consultation requirements is set out below: - The Town and Country Planning (General Development Procedure Order) (2015) (as amended) - The Town and Country Planning (Environmental Impact Assessment) Regulations 2017 - The Town and Country Planning (Major infrastructure Project Inquiries Procedure) (England) Rules 2005 - Article 5G of the Town and Country Planning (Permission in Principle) Order 2017 (as amended) - Regulation 5 and regulation 5A of the Listed Buildings and Conservation Area Regulations 1990 (as amended) for listed buildings - Schedule 2 to the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) - for applications for prior approval for development which is subject to permitted development rights - 6.
 2 Through the planning application process there is a need to ensure that the community is informed and involved in the consideration of planning applications.
-Article 8 of the Town and Country Planning (General Development Procedure) Order 1995 provides every planning application with a level of publicity that is commensurate with the size and nature of the proposal. - 6.3 Planning applications can be divided into 3 main types:
+Article 15 of the Town and Country Planning (General Development Procedure) Order 2015 provides every planning application with a level of publicity that is commensurate with the size and nature of the proposal. - 6.
+3 Planning applications can be divided into 3 main types: